theforeman/hammer-cli/doc/creating_commands.md

 of the output from its interpretation.
 Hammer uses so called _output adapters_ that can modify the output format.

-Hammer comes with four basic output adapters:
-  * __base__   - simple output, structured records
-  * __table__  - records printed in tables, ideal for printing lists of records
-  * __csv__    - comma separated output, ideal for scripting and grepping
-  * __silent__ - no output, used for testing

-The detailed documentation on creating adapters is coming soon.
+The detailed documentation on adapters and related things is [here](output.md#adapters).

 #### Printing messages
 Very simple, just call